pub trait From<T> {

 underlying cause.
 The ‘?’ operator automatically converts the underlying error type to our

-.
-The compiler then infers which implementation of Into
+implementing From.
+The compiler then infers which implementation of Into should be used.

 use std::fs;